abstracta/jmeter-java-dsl/README.md

 > Take into consideration that currently there is no automatic way to migrate changes done in JMX to the Java DSL.

-This can be helpful to share a Java DSL defined test plan with people not used to the DSL, or to use some JMeter feature (or plugin) that is not yet supported by the DSL (**but we strongly encourage you to report it as an issue**, so we can implement support for it).
+This can be helpful to share a Java DSL defined test plan with people not used to the DSL, or to use some JMeter feature (or plugin) that is not yet supported by the DSL (**but, we strongly encourage you to report it as an issue**, so we can implement support for it).

 ## Contributing & Requesting features